 Mr Sharp is founder and director of Thenford Consulting, a high-level aviation and transport consulting company, Deputy Chairman of Australia's largest independent regional airline Regional Express (Rex), Chairman of Pel Air, an airfreight business and charter operator, and recently retired as a director of Airbus Group Australia Pacific where he served from 2001-2015.
 He was also a director of Skytraders operating aircraft for the Australian Antarctic Division from 2005 to 2013.
 He served as Federal Treasurer of the Nationals from 2000-2015 and was also a Director of the French/Australian Chamber of Commerce and Industry.

 The Climate Change Authority Act 2011 appoints the Chief Scientist as an ex officio Member of the Climate Change Authority.
 The current Chief Scientist, Dr Alan Finkel, began his three-year term on 1 January 2016.
 Dr Alan Finkel is a prominent engineer, respected neuroscientist, successful entrepreneur and philanthropist with a personal commitment to innovation and commercialisation.
-He is currently the Chancellor of Monash University and is President of the Australian Academy of Technological Sciences and Engineering.
+He has held positions as the Chancellor of Monash University and President of the Australian Academy of Technological Sciences and Engineering.